Sweet and Sour Meatballs

 How many meatballs does this recipe make?

-Depending on the size of the rolled meatballs, you can expect to make 12-15 meatballs using this recipe.
+Depending on the size of the rolled meatballs, this recipe will make 12-15 meatballs.

 sweet and sour meatballs recipe.